NorthStarUAS/.github/profile/README.md

 This is a collection of all the UAS, flight control, EKF, ground station, data analysis, and mapping related work I've done since the middle 2000's.

+## April 2024: Working on an approach to developing flight control laws that are fit directly to flight test data.

+Advantage: there is almost no need for tuning.
+Disadvantage: there is almost no knobs to tune if you don't like the performance.

 ## May 2023: Significant effort towards porting the arduipilot eco/build system version of the fmu back to arduino/teensy.

 This means further development will not run on commodity pixhaw type hardware but will instead run on arduino and teensy style hardware.
 This is more